cliffeh/mondo/README.md

 # mondo

-> it's got what plants crave
+> _It's got what plants crave_

-Mondo is a little monitoring/graphing utility.
+Mondo is a lightweight monitoring/graphing utility.
+It's meant for displaying "live" system stats in a browser.

+## Quickstart

+Do `make serve`, and then take a peek at <http://localhost:2505/static/index.html>.

+## Development

+Take a look at `make help` for the various build targets...and then Dig In!

-## Notes on representation
+## Notes

 Suppose we have `n=8`.
 That means we want to show `n` units (default: seconds) worth of data in the window.
 In order to smoothly transition from left-to-right